-Every day across the state of Texas there is a commercial vehicle accident.
-In fact, Texas has more fatal big truck collisions than any other state.
+Every day across the state of Texas, there is a commercial vehicle accident.
+Texas has more fatal big truck collisions than any other state.
 Some semi-truck accidents are minor, and some are devastating.
 In crashes where the legal damages have the potential to be significant, an early investigation is vital to a successful 18-wheeler accident claim.

 Here are a few essential points to consider after getting hit by a big rig.